Psilocybin vs SSRI

 Psilocybin is a naturally occurring compound found in over 200 species of mushrooms, most notably Psilocybe cubensis.
 When ingested, the body converts psilocybin into psilocin, the actual psychoactive substance that produces the hallucinogenic effects.(5)

 Psilocin is structurally similar to serotonin, which allows it to interact with the serotonin system.
 It primarily binds to the 5-HT2A receptor, activating the receptor as an agonist or partial agonist.
-This activation sets off a chain reaction of events inside the neuron, ultimately leading to the psychedelic experiences associated with magic mushrooms.(5, 6)
+This activation sets off a chain reaction of events inside the neuron, ultimately leading to the psychedelic experiences associated with magic mushrooms.(56)

-Together hugging
+Together

 Additionally, research has shown that psilocybin can temporarily reduce activity in certain areas of the brain associated with self-referential thinking, sense of self, and introspection, such as the default mode network (DMN).
 The DMN is most active when someone is at rest or not actively working on a task of some sort.
 Overactivity in the DMN has also been linked to depression and obsessive behaviors.
 This reduction in activity may contribute to the sense of unity and connectedness often reported during a psychedelic experience.
 The ability of psychedelics, like psilocybin, to disrupt overactivity in the DMN may also contribute to a reduction in symptoms for individuals with depression or other mental health concerns.(6)